Last Updated on

 Bike Tool – You’ll need this to change a tire, adjust seats, and tighten up any loose bolts on your bike.
 They are readily available from all good bike shops and retail from $15 – $70.

 First Aid Kit – It’s always worth having the essentials with you in any outdoor activity, mountain bike riding is definitely not an exception.
-I try to always carry a sam splint, assorted bandages, iodine/antiseptic wipes, butterfly bandages, and an assortment gauze pads and band aids whenever I’m hitting the trails.
+I try to always carry a triangle bandage, assorted band aids, iodine/antiseptic wipes and some safety pins whenever I’m hitting the trails.

 Trail Map – Mountain bike trails have a tendency to offer a spider’s web of options that can quickly leave you further from home than you had intended.
 Always know where you are and be aware of alternative routes home in case you get caught in some weather or a thunder storm.